e-gov/fox/README.md

 ```bash
 grunt serve
 ```
-It should run webserver in `localhost:9000`
+It should run the webserver in `localhost:9000`

 ##### If you see errors about the encoding of files on OS X, try this: